aldairlfp/aldairlfp/README.md

 Hello, my name is Aldair Alfonso

-I am a computer science student 💻 at the University of Havana.
+I am a computer science graduate 💻 at the University of Havana.

 My passions are videogames 🎮 and programming 🖥️.